Van connected to pipe bomb suspect was covered in pro-Trump images

 Breaking News Emails

-The van connected to the Florida man arrested Friday for allegedly mailing a series of pipe bombs to prominent Democrats and others who have publicly criticized the president was covered with pro-Trump and Republican decals.
+The van connected to the Florida man arrested Friday for allegedly mailing a series of pipe bombs to critics of President Donald Trump was covered with pro-Trump and Republican decals.

-The white van was seized and taken to a secure location shortly after authorities arrested 56-year-old Cesar Sayoc Jr., who is expected to be charged with allegedly mailing the packages.
+The white van was seized and taken to a secure location shortly after authorities arrested 56-year-old Cesar Sayoc, who was charged with five federal criminal counts.

 Photos of the van show blackened windows littered with stickers attacking the media, including one ripping the "dishonest media" along with a disparaging comment about CNN.